KennanFrench/Public-Musings/pseudoblog/skyr.md

 2) Simple recipe: Heat milk, cool milk, add some skyr as a starter (much like sourdough starter), keep warm and then refrigerate.

-2a) Deceptively hard to get right!
+3) Deceptively hard to get right!
 I'll talk about that more below.
 Obviously, I didn't know this when I first started.

-3) I love self-feeding recipes!
+4) I love self-feeding recipes!
 They're so cool.
 I don't have a sourdough starter going, because I don't want to commit to making it regularly, but my plan is to make a new batch of skyr each week; this should only be a commitment of about 30 minutes of active work, as it's mostly waiting.

-4) Iceland is high up (probably #1, really) on my list of countries I'd like to visit if this pandemic ever ends.
+5) Iceland is high up (probably #1, really) on my list of countries I'd like to visit if this pandemic ever ends.

 ### Story time!
 Why's it deceptively hard?

-As I write this, I'm in the process of perhaps, if I had to guess, my 8th attempt at making skyr at home.
+As I write this, I'm in the process of maybe, if I had to guess, my 8th attempt at making skyr at home.
-I've had two moderate successes, in that the last two batches have seemed to allow the bacteria to proliferate and the end result tasted pretty much like Siggi's.
+I've had two moderate successes, in that the last two batches have seemed to allow the bacteria to proliferate and the end result tasted pretty much like Siggi's (the one brand of skyr that my grocery store carries, which I've been eating with lunch during quarantine and using as my starter).
-However, they both turned out with a texture more like cottage cheese than thick yogurt.
+However, both batches turned out with a texture more like cottage cheese than thick yogurt.
 Since it's not a particularly popular food outside of Iceland, it's hard to find guidance on problems like this.
-(Big shoutout to /u/Bignezzy on Reddit, whose [post](https://www.reddit.com/r/Iceland/comments/g414eq/made_some_lemon_flavored_skyr/) on /r/Iceland is where I learned about skyr in the first place and who helped me get my first semi-successful batches.)
+(Big shoutout to /u/Bignezzy on Reddit, whose [post](https://www.reddit.com/r/Iceland/comments/g414eq/made_some_lemon_flavored_skyr/) on /r/Iceland is where I learned about skyr in the first place and who helped me get my first semi-successful batch.)
 So for the batch I'm working on now, I've turned to [this yogurt troubleshooting guide](https://www.kitchenstewardship.com/homemade-yogurt-troubleshooting-guide/) in hopes that my texture problem is the same.
 What I'm doing differently this batch, based on that guide, is keeping a much closer eye on the temperature during the skyr's rest peroid.